 After you have launched the EC2 instances, connect to them from one of the Remote Desktop Gateway (RDGW) instances by using the credentials that you decrypted for the local administrator account.

 You’ll install Tableau Server on the Amazon EC2 instances you launched in Step 3: Deploy Three Amazon EC2 Instances and configure the instances as an initial server and the rest as additional servers.
-For more information about installing and configuring Tableau Server on a primary and worker nodes, see Quick Start: Distributed Server.
+For more information about installing and configuring Tableau Server on an initial server and additional servers, see Install Tableau Server on Additional Nodes.